 The Vaporetto (waterbus) that travels between the Academia and Rialto boat debarkation stops is known to be favorite of tourists and pick pockets alike.
 When the Vaporetto is full on a rainy day, the commotion of passengers entering and disembarking creates an ideal situation for thieves to add luggage or a few wallets to their collections.

 Pickpockets look for those who build in the advantage - such as those who get caught in a crowd rushing toward the water taxi embarkation ramps.

 Venice pickpockets are also known to take advantage of those waiting in line to get onto a water ferry.
 Depending on the time of day, the lines can be very long and pickpockets have been know to work their way into the crowd.

 Be careful if you are parking at the Tronchetto and want to ride the public Vaporetto boat into Venice.
 Men have been known to surrounded travelers and told where to walk.
-Many of these people will not direct you to the right place - the will direct you to the private taxi boats and not the public Vaporetto dock.
+Many of these people will not direct you to the right place - they will direct you to the private taxi boats and not the public Vaporetto dock.
 There you will be over-charged.

 On the positive side, the people of Venice have created a civilian anti-pick pocket patrol called the Cittadini Non Distratti.
 Venetian citizens, who are members of this patrol, walk the streets of their beloved city looking for offenders.
 Many store owners are also members of this organization making it difficult for thieves to use stolen credit cards.

 In fact, most pick pockets simply place stolen wallets in mailboxes around the city - keeping only the cash.
-Identification and credit cards make it easier to catch these thieves; therefore these items are not valuable for these particular pick pockets.
+Identification and credit cards not belonging to them make it easier to catch these thieves; therefore these items are not valuable for particular pick pockets.
 The postal service then delivers the abandoned wallets to the local police.